-Most properties in the unincorporated Areas are zoned A-1 (refer to Figure 2.4), which permits agricultural uses and single-family residential development with a maximum density of two dwelling units per acre.
-This zoning classification preserves the rural character and open spaces that define much of the region, ensuring that agricultural activities and low-density housing remain predominant.
-The second most common zoning is R-1, which permits single-family residential development at a base density of two dwelling units per acre for traditional septic systems.
+Most properties in the unincorporated portion of Area 8 are zoned A-1 (67.5%), which permits agricultural uses and single-family residential development with a maximum density of two dwelling units per acre.
+This zoning classification preserves the rural character and open spaces that define much of the region, ensuring that agricultural activities and low-density housing remain predominant, an important aspect of maintaining the community character.
+The second most common zoning is R-1 (10.9%), which permits single-family residential development at a base density of two dwelling units per acre for traditional septic systems and on public sewer it is closer to 7.5 du/ac.
+The zoning categories of A-1 and R-1 making up 78.4% of the land Area is consistent with the existing community character and the land use and development character community theme.